elaqaoui/Webstack---Portfolio-Project---Wheather-App/README.md

 - **Current Weather Information**: Displays the current temperature, weather condition, and time.
 - **Weather Forecast**: Shows a 5-day weather forecast with temperature highs and lows.
 - **Responsive Design**: Adaptable layout for various screen sizes.
-- **Date and Time**: Displays the current date and time in a formatted manner.
+- **Date and Time**: Displays the current date and time in a formatted manner

 ## Installation